 Your phone’s battery can drain quickly for several reasons.
 Here are some of the most common.

-- Planty of push notifications and alerts draining your battery
+• Plenty of push notifications and alerts are draining your battery

-- Your phone’s battery has reached its ending life.
+• Your phone’s battery has reached its end.

-“How to make phone battery last longer?”
-This battery draining so fast guide is for you.
+“How do you make phone batteries last longer?”
+This battery-draining, fast guide is for you.
 Here’s how to optimize your phone to keep it charged and last longer all day.
 Follow these steps:

 1. Push Notification Restrictions

 From breaking news to social media updates, notifications keep you connected and up to date.
-However, having too many notifications active can drain your Android battery.
+However, having too many reports active can drain your Android battery.

 How to turn off push notifications in an app?

 Turn off the switch next to the app name.
-You can also click on most apps individually to customize your notification settings allowing Facebook to send you notifications for new comments, but turn off notifications for new followers.
+You can also click on most apps individually to customize your notification settings, allowing Facebook to send notifications for new comments but turn off notifications for new followers.

 2. Adjust location services settings

 Apps like Google Maps use your phone’s location services features to help you get around.
-However, if these apps are running behind the scenes and you’re not traveling, location services can drain your battery.
+However, location services can drain your battery if these apps run behind the scenes and you’re not travelling.

 3. Reboot the device and charge it again

 This process allows the phone to refresh the operating system and eliminate memory leaks.
-After all, all of this helps to extend the battery life of your Android device.
+After all, all of this helps extend your Android device’s battery life.

 How to Reboot the phone?

-Holding both the volume down and power buttons for 7-10 seconds will force the phone to reboot.
-If your device doesn’t have a dedicated power button, press the side button and the volume down button for 7-10 seconds.
+Holding the volume down and power buttons for 7-10 seconds will force the phone to reboot.
+If your device doesn’t have a dedicated power button, press the side and volume down buttons for 7-10 seconds.

 4. Turn on sleep mode/saver mode

-High performance increases screen brightness and resolution to increase battery consumption, while optimization strikes a balance between power consumption and performance.
+High performance increases screen brightness and resolution to increase battery consumption, while optimization balances power consumption and performance.

 Normal sleep or dark mode reduces brightness, resolution, or CPU performance to extend battery life.
 On the other hand, turning on Hibernate allows only essential apps and services to continue running.